List

 sort_by : ([A], A -> B ~ Ord) -> [A] sort_by(l)

-returns the minimum value is first, and
+element.
+The element for which f returns the minimum value is first, and

-returns the maximum value is last. f
+the element for which f returns the maximum value is last. f accepts an

 element as an argument and returns a value that satisfies the

-interface, which has a defined ordering.
+Ord interface, which has a defined ordering.

 assert sort_by([42.3, .428, 13.3], |a| -a) == [42.3, 13.3, .428] let f(a) = String.to_chars(a) |> at(2) |> to_int assert sort_by(["cow", "dog", "cat"], f) == ["dog", "cat", "cow"] assert sort_by([], |a| a) == []